benjaminsnorris/bennorris.com/_posts/2022-10-12-you-should-be-listening.md

 ---
-title: "You should be listening"
+title: "🎧🎙️ You should be listening"
 date: 2022-10-12 09:14:00-0600
 category: General
 tags: